-The huge park in the center, Jardin del Turia, gives the city a cozy atmosphere.
+The huge park in the centre, Jardin del Turia, gives the city a cosy atmosphere.
 It’s a great place to rent a bike to discover your new favourite Spanish city.

 So what do you think?!
 How many of these Spanish destinations have you been to, or do you want to travel to?
 Of course, there are SO many more amazingly beautiful places in Spain, but this list should have you adding a few more destinations to your Spain bucket list at least!